SusanaRubioM/LLMs/README.md

 # LLMs
-RAG with LLM by ollama
+RAG with LLM using ollama